 Complications and problems relating to the metal liner of the R3 Acetabular System may be the result of its MoM design.
 The metal liner is made of cobalt and chromium.
 Cobalt-chromium implants have been shown to release ions into the body, and studies have revealed that chromium and cobalt ions are carcinogens linked to blood poisoning and genotoxicity (DNA damage).
 The ions can cause local tissue reactions that destroy muscle and bone and spread to other organs.
 Cobalt has also been linked to cardiomyopathy, or heart muscle disease.
 The deterioration of bone and muscle around the implant can lead to loosening and device failure.
 All of these complications have been known to lead to metallosis, which is also known as metal poisoning.

-After the recall, the company sent out “hazard alert” letters to doctors who had implanted the metal liners, claiming that the recall was a “precautionary step.”
+After the recall, the Smith & Nephew sent out “hazard alert” letters to doctors who had implanted the metal liners, claiming that the recall was a “precautionary step.”
 Smith & Nephew also said it was unable to identify one single reason for the device failure, but there were reports of “infection, dislocation, metal sensitivity, loosening/lysis and fracture.”The letter further instructed doctors to follow up with their patients if they had received the liner.

 While there have been no recalls for the OXINIUM ceramic liner of the R3 Acetabular System, the U. S. Food and Drug Administration (FDA) issued a warning in December 2010 to Smith & Nephew for this component.
 Specifically, Smith & Nephew did not follow protocol in documenting manufacturing procedures, including sterilization of the product and machine settings used to manufacture the titanium rings in various ceramic inserts.
 The FDA also noted that batches of the products did not meet minimum sterilization requirements.
 The FDA concluded that these practices and others were “not in conformity with the Current Good Manufacturing Practice (CGMP) requirements.”